frankaemika/docs/source/franka_matlab/simulink_library.rst

     Robot Control Simulink Block.

-This is the main block of the Franka Simulink Library and it is responsible for applying the desired robot parameters and
-control signals to the robot.
+This is the main block of the Franka Simulink Library.
+It is responsible for applying the desired robot parameters and control signals to the robot.

 The robot settings can be applied through the block parameters.